rieckpil/testing-spring-boot-applications-masterclass/README.md

 To run all **integration & web** tests:

-1. Make sure no Docker container is currently running: `docker ps`
+1. Make sure no Docker containers are currently running: `docker ps`
-2. Execute `mvn failsafe:integration-test && mvn failsafe:verify`
+2. Execute `mvn failsafe:integration-test failsafe:verify`

 To run **all tests** together: